Alabama extends mask mandate for a month, breaking with Texas, Mississippi

 Since the pandemic reached the United States early last year, the country has recorded 28.9 million cases and more than 519,000 deaths, more than any other country in the world.

+Texas, Mississippi and Alabama are also near the top of the list in percentage of people who test positive for COVID-19, according to the Johns Hopkins Coronavirus Resource Center.

-The delay in lifting the Alabama mandate will enable more of its 4.9 million residents to be inoculated after the state just administered its 1 millionth dose of vaccine, Ivey said.
+Alabama’s delay in lifting its mandate will enable more of its 4.9 million residents to be inoculated after the state just administered its 1 millionth dose of vaccine, Ivey said.

 Ivey did announce an end to indoor dining restrictions on restaurants and said summer camps can plan to reopen.
 She is also permitting senior centers to resume outdoor programs and increase the maximum number of visitors from one to two.